 PLEASE NOTE: This Challenge will remain open on InnoCentive.com for approximately 17 months, and while registration will be possible for the duration of posting the practical deadline for registering will be May 13, 2017.
 This is approximately two days prior to the deadline for the third forecast submission after which no new forecast submission accounts will be created and late-registering Solvers will be unable to upload the required forecasts.
 ADDITIONALLY: Solver InnoCentive usernames will be shared with the National Oceanic and Atmospheric Administration (NOAA) as part of the forecast evaluation process and leaderboard tracking, and will appear on a publically available leaderboard to track Solver performance.

-This is a Reduction-to-Practice Challenge that requires written documentation, source code, and delivery of an executable application.
+This is a Reduction-to-Practice Challenge that requires written documentation, proof-of-concept data, source code, and delivery of an executable application.

 This web site is hosted by a private entity and is not a service of the Bureau of Reclamation or the Department of the Interior (DOI).
 The solicitation and collection of your personal or individually identifiable information is subject to the host’s privacy and security policies and will not be shared with Reclamation or DOI unless you win the Challenge.
 Challenge winners’ personally identifiable information must be made available to Reclamation in order to collect an award.
 Please consult the Challenge Specific Agreement.